machinat/sociably/docs/reactive-programming.md

 ### Handling Events as Stream

-A conversation can be treated as a stream, where expressions between people flows within a period of time.
-So reactive programming can naturally handle the conversation behavior and the the derived asynchronous tasks.
+A conversation can be treated as a stream, where expressions between people flows in a period of time.
+So reactive programming can naturally handle the conversation behavior and the the derived asynchronous tasks well.

 For example, continuous messages in a moment should be treated as one.
 In a callback style model, this require some additional works.
 But in reactive programming, this can be solved with a simple streaming operator like `Buffer`.